JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-layout-modifiers.md

 ## Extracting and reusing modifiers

-When you chain multiple modifiers together, you can extract the chain into variables or functions for reuse.
+When you chain modifiers together, you can extract the chain into variables or functions for reuse.
 This improves code readability and may enhance performance by reusing modifier instances.

 ```kotlin